Knowledge Hub

 Is there a grace period for registered design rights?

 An application to register a design should be filed before the design has been made available to the public anywhere in the world.
-However, there is a 12-month grace period before the application is filed and any disclosure by the designer during this 12-month period is not considered as making the design available to the public.
-Accordingly, an application may still be filed if the design has been disclosed and the 12-month grace period has not expired.
-However, the grace period only applies to disclosures made by the designer.
+There is a 12-month grace period before the application is filed and any disclosure by the designer during this 12-month period is not considered as making the design available to the public.
+An application may still be filed if the design has been disclosed and the 12-month grace period has not expired.
+The grace period only applies to disclosures made by the designer.

 What rights and level of protection does a design right give?